grafana/worldmap-panel/doc/backlog.md

 # Backlog for Grafana Worldmap Panel

 ## Prio 1
+- When navigating by variables and hitting an empty dataset, the locations get erroneously cleared out
+- Navigate by Variable-Schnackel

+## Prio 1.5
+- Migrate "Field mapping" to just "Fields" where one can interpolate arbitrary strings and the database fields will get interpolated into them.
 - Improve PluginSettings: `TypeError: "setting getter-only property "customAttributionText"`
 - After `restart()`: `TypeError: this._ctx is undefined`
 - Indicate which location source might be suitable for which data source